 The rental price for these apartments varies hugely, often depending on location, neighbourhood, size of the flat and overall quality and condition of the building.
-While you might find a studio apartment for as little as Welcome to our world.
-2 31

-€400, you can also find a family sized apartment for €4,000 or more!
+While you might find a studio apartment for as little as €600, you can also find a family sized apartment for €4,000 or more!
 It is also important to note that there are no houses or apartments with their own gardens or backyards in the central Pest districts.
 If this is a concern, perhaps because you have children, you will need to look for a property closer to the suburbs or in Buda.